I think Drop Point is more versatile than a Clip Point

 There are two popular steels you’ll find on most knives; carbon steel and stainless steel.

-3. Tang
+4. Tang

 It is a part of a knife that extends into the handle till the butt.
-There are two main types of tangs on knives; a full tang or a partial tang.
+There are two types of tangs on knives; a full tang or a partial tang.

 A full tang blade runs through the entire knife from the tip to the handle end and it is the strongest one to perform any heavy-duty task.
 For drop point blades, I highly recommend this tang.